scm-manager/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Use this template for reporting bugs.
+---

 ## Issue description

 If you found a bug or want to have a new feature implemented, please take your time and look whether this issue has been discussed in another issue or our mailing list already.